SAP-samples/teched2023-AD261/exercises/ex5/README.md

 1. Launch the [Content Agent UI](https://ad261-003-020ez9xc.content-agent.cfapps.eu10.hana.ondemand.com/) from the PROD account.
     <img width="500" alt="image" src="images/CAS-Prod.png">

 2. Navigate to **Content Resources** and search for the integration package with your user as suffix.
-For Cloud Integration, search for the integration package with your user `.ad261.XXX`.
+For Cloud Integration, search for the integration package with your user `SAP Responsible Design and Production Integration with SAP ERP.ad261.XXX`.
 For example, `SAP Responsible Design and Production Integration with SAP ERP.ad261.0012`.
     <img width="500" alt="image" src="images/CAS-Prod-Content-Respurces.png">